aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/data-models.md

 │           └── ...
 ```

-Containerlab Digital Twin is available in `PREVIEW`.
-It is NOT ready for production use, but open for user testing.
+Containerlab Digital Twin is available as a `PREVIEW` feature.
+It is not ready for production use and is intended for user testing only.

-To enable it, set `digital_twin.environment: containerlab` and run the same Digital Twin playbook shown above after changing the digital twin environment:
+To enable it, set `digital_twin.environment: containerlab` and run the same Digital Twin playbook shown above with the environment set to `containerlab`:

 ```yaml
 ---